onnlucky/hotel/readme.txt

 add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs

+we do the "get field and dispatch" a lot in a lot of places ... dry it up

   ----

 ensure task attach/detach is correct, and ready/done etc don't have races ...